mattfeltonma/azure-labs/app-gw-app-service-pe/README.md

 ## Overview
 Organizations in regulated industries are typically required to mediate and inspect traffic between users and applications when the application provides access to sensitive data.
 While the capabilities in Web Application Firewalls are becoming more robust, many organizations still prefer to pass the traffic through a traditional firewall for additional IDS/IPS and centralized logging of all network traffic.

 Using a hub and spoke architecture, this lab environment demonstrates a pattern where a publicly-facing Application Gateway exposes an application running in a multi-tenant Azure App Service Plan which has been configured with a [Private Endpoint](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview) and [Regional VNet (Virtual Network) Integration](https://docs.microsoft.com/en-us/azure/app-service/web-sites-integrate-with-vnet#regional-vnet-integration).
-Routing and SNAT has been configured so that traffic between the Application Gateway and App Service Private Endpoint is mediated and by an [Azure Firewall Premium](https://docs.microsoft.com/en-us/azure/firewall/premium-features) instance.
+Routing and SNAT has been configured so that traffic between the Application Gateway and App Service Private Endpoint is mediated by an [Azure Firewall Premium](https://docs.microsoft.com/en-us/azure/firewall/premium-features) instance.

 In addition to the above, the lab comes with the following features: